Cold and heat adaptations in humans: Heat

 Humans adapted to heat early on.
 In Africa, the climate selected for traits that helped them stay cool.
 Also, humans had physiological mechanisms that reduced the rate of metabolism and that modified the sensitivity of sweat glands to provide an adequate amount for cooldown without the individual becoming dehydrated.

-There are two types of heat the body is adapted to, humid heat and dry heat, but the body has adapted to both in the same way.
-Humid heat is characterized by warmer temperatures with a high amount of water vapor in the air.
-Humid heat is dangerous as the moisture in the air prevents the evaporation of sweat.
+There are two types of heat the body is adapted to, humid heat and dry heat, but the body adapts to both in similar ways.
+Humid heat is characterized by warmer temperatures with a high amount of water vapor in the air, while dry heat is characterized by warmer temperatures with little to no vapor, such as desert conditions.
+With humid heat, the moisture in the air can prevent the evaporation of sweat.
 Regardless of acclimatization, humid heat poses a far greater threat than dry heat; humans cannot carry out physical outdoor activities at any temperature above 32 C when the ambient humidity is greater than 95%.
-When combined with this high humidity, the theoretical limit to human survival in the shade, even with unlimited water, is 35 C – theoretically equivalent to a heat index of 70 C. Dry heat is characterized by warmer temperatures with little to no water vapor in the air, such as desert conditions.
-Dry heat is also very dangerous as sweat will tend to evaporate extremely quickly, causing dehydration.
-Both humid heat and dry heat favor individuals with less fat and slightly lower body temperatures.
+When combined with this high humidity, the theoretical limit to human survival in the shade, even with unlimited water, is 35 C – theoretically equivalent to a heat index of 70 C. Dry heat, on the other hand, can cause dehydration, as sweat will tend to evaporate extremely quickly.
+Individuals with less fat and slightly lower body temperatures can more easily handle both humid and dry heat.